daattali/beautiful-jekyll/capstone/selection.md

 | [Students are assigned to projects](#students-are-assigned-to-projects) | April 2, 2018 (approx.) |
 | [Kickoff meetings](#kickoff-meetings)    | April 16 - April 20, 2018 (approx.) |

 Here are the steps involved in launching a capstone project.
+Please feel free to correspond with us at `sthg_capstone@sthg.ubc.ca` throughout the process.

 #### Partners submit a project proposal